Fortis Films

 Fortis Films is an American film and television production company founded in 1995 by actress and producer Sandra Bullock.
 It is known for producing the films Hope Floats (1998), Miss Congeniality (2000), Two Weeks Notice (2002), Miss Congeniality 2: Armed and Fabulous (2005) and The Lost City (2022), and the television series George Lopez.

 History

 Fortis Films was founded in 1995 (and incorporated on April 16, 1996) in California, U.S. by American actress and producer Sandra Bullock.
 From 1995 to 2000, Bullock's sister, Gesine Bullock-Prado, was president of the company.
 The company is headquartered in Austin, Texas and West Hollywood, California.

 In October 1997, the company signed a three year first-look deal with Warner Bros.
 Pictures from 1997 to 2000.
-In 1999, the company renewed it first-look deal with Warner Bros.
-In October 2003, the company signed a three-year extension of its first-look deal with Warner Bros.
+In 1999, the company renewed its first-look deal with Warner Bros.
+In October 2003, the company signed a two-year extension of its first-look deal with Warner Bros.